 The raw wood has to go through a process that turns all of the wood into pulp.
-Certain chemicals and the fibers from the wood are mixed together, this is called chemically processing.
+Certain chemicals and the fibers from the wood are mixed together.
+This is called chemically processing.

 Chemical processing is done by spraying the pulp on mesh screens.
-It is then put through several different processes.

-Most of the water out of the pulp.
+It is then put through several different processes to get most of the water out of the pulp.

 Once this is done it is considered to be paper.
 It’s then put through a heating process.
 And is heated until there is only about six percent water content left in it.

+At this point, the paper is usually put through certain types of treatments to get different textures from it.
 Afterward, it’s time to have it wound on a reel.
 These reels are huge!
 A crane has to be brought in to move them, that’s how big they are.

 We’ve found out how paper is made and how much paper can be made from one tree.
-It seemed like a lot at first.
-Until we learned that two million trees are cut down every day for paper.
+It seemed like a lot at first until we learned that two million trees are cut down every day for paper.